FBosso/CNN_IVT/README.md

 ## Project Description
 Re-implementation of the notebook referred to the 2019 paper by [Chapman et al.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019GL083662)

-The purpose is to build a ConvNet able to postprocess the IVT (Integrated Vapour Transport) images derived from NWP models given a set of ground truth IVT values derived from measurement.
+The purpose is to build a ConvNet able to postprocess the IVT (Integrated Vapor Transport) images derived from NWP models given a set of ground truth IVT values derived from measurement.